theparanoidguy/learn-golang/README.md

 # go_tutorial_3.go

-Declaration of variables and functions, implicit identification of data types, explicit declarations and rules to using data types in functions.
+Declaration of variables and functions, implicit identification of data types, explicit declarations and rules to using data types in functions, functions that return multiple values, type conversion and type inference.